aptarmy/gwd-to-component/README.md

 # Google Web Designer to Web Component

+## This repo is not maintained.
+Google Web Designer is not designed to crate an elements that can be embeded as a web component.
+In contrary, it's designed to be embeded in `iframe` or `object` tag.
+As such, It's almost imposible to convert whatever exported from Google Web Designer to a web component and there will be so buggy if you try to do so.
+It's better to use ReactJS and create your own component in text editor of your choice.

 ## Introduction

 Convert your GWD project to web component easily with single command line and embed your awesome GWD component in HTML5 way  to any website you want.